vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## FAQ

 1- Is it essential to switch off the internet connection?<br>
 No it's not essential.
 By design, no data leaves your device.
-But I recommend putting Ollama into Airplane mode.
+But I recommend putting Ollama desktop app into Airplane mode.
 This can be done in the Ollama settings.

 2- How do I audit the code for privacy?<br>
 There are two options.
 Either let a programmer review the code or take the app.py file and submit it to an Ai model like Gemini or ChatGPT.
 Ask it to review the code for data privacy compliance.